jericViernes30/CVSU/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## About the Developer
+## About GIT

-His name is Jeric James C. Viernes, a 3rd year BSIT Student from St. Vincent College of Cabuyao.
+Just use "git pull" to pull new updates from the project.